ManLikeTeetos/alx-system_engineering-devops/README.md

 7-everybody : Execute permissions to all user, group and others 8-James_Bond : Give selective permission
 9-John_Doe : Give permission of 753
+10-mirror_permissions : Mirror the permission of another file